Pyrography – Essential Pen Tips you should own

 You can create extremely thin lines with this shader.
 This is done by holding the pen at a steep angle, so that only the razor edge of the tip is in contact with the wood.

-The upper left side of the D shader can produce a much thicker line than the front or toe of the shader.
+The upper left side (yellow arrow number 2) of the D shader can produce a much thicker line than the front or toe of the shader.
+This is my second most used side of this shader.

 Here’s a photo showing the different sized burn strokes I created with the D shader.
 Again, I know that a wider variety can be created, but this gives you a good idea of what it is capable of.